wp-plugins/custom-content-shortcode/readme.txt

 		[custom type="bicycle" name="freestyle-B5"]

-= Custom content management =
+= Custom content admin =
 <br />
-Here are some of the plugins that work well together for custom content management.
+Here are some plugins that work well together for custom content management.

  * **Custom Post Type UI** - easily create and manage custom post types and taxonomies
- * **Advanced Custom Fields** - create and manage all kinds of useful custom field types.
-Actually, I need to work on my shortcode to be able to display these advanced fields also.
+ * **Advanced Custom Fields** - create and manage all kinds of useful custom field types. *Actually, I need to work on my shortcode to be able to display these advanced field types also.*
  * **Admin Menu Editor** - essential for customizing the admin menu, especially for client use.
-For example, you can move the edit menu for the Product post type near the top of the menu for easier access; hide unnecessary or sensitive setting menus; arrange and simplify the admin menu; and so on.
+For example, you can move the edit menu for the Product post type near the top of the menu for easier access; hide menu items for unnecessary or sensitive settings; arrange and simplify the admin menu; and so on.
  * **Intuitive Custom Post Order** - change the order of post/page/custom post types by drag-and-drop
  * **Post Type Converter** - convert a post from one post type to another
  * **Codepress Admin Columns** - customize the overview pages for post/page/custom post types, by showing/hiding custom fields as columns.
 I wish it could do sortable columns so custom post types are easier to organize.
 Perhaps another plugin is more fully featured?